TomSchrier/full-stack-webutvikling-oblig-3/README.md

 	 - Include '`secret_token`' in query params -> value = JWT
 	 - Include name, surname, email, password, place, status, newEmail in body (JSON)

+There is also documentation provided within Postman

 ### COMPASS
-After following the installation instructions make sure the localhost is set to 27017 and then press the green "connect" button on the MongoDB Compass home screen.
+After following the installation instructions make sure the localhost is set to '27017' and then press the green "connect" button on the MongoDB Compass home screen.
 My database in MongoDB is called "oblig3-users".
 When creating the first user via signup the MongoDB Compass will automatically create the database for you.
 Optimally import the included `users.json` file.
 This will import all the users from the database used under development.
 These are perfect for testing.
 (The password for these fake users is 'password')

 ## KNOW BUGS/ISSUES